Percaimond/slattybot/README.md

 ## Usage

-Use the command !slattbot or u/slattbot
+Use the command !slattybot or u/slattybot in a comment of a subreddit that is supported by the bot.

 ```bash
 !slattybot